Shopify/polaris/polaris.shopify.com/content/components/content-block.md

 ---
 title: Content block
-description: Used to create a container that centers and sets the maximum width of the content within.
+description: Used to create a container that centers and sets the max width of content within.
 category: Structure
 keywords:
   - layout